Did you know that about four million blog posts are published each day?

 It’s easy to tell when a writer has done their homework.
 It shows in the depth and breadth of the post.

-A well-researched post is more likely to trigger the expected responses because the facts, insights, and method used make the post credible and valuable.
+A well-researched post is more likely to trigger the expected responses because the facts, insights, and methods used make the post credible and valuable.

 9. Fitting and captivating images

 Images complement and attract attention to the text.
 They say a lot without making your post too wordy and help the readers grasp concepts quicker.
 That’s why the best publications use both side-by-side.